Why is Christmas Day on the 25th December?

 Christians believe that Jesus is the light of the world, so the early Christians thought that this was the right time to celebrate the birth of Jesus.
 They also took over some of the customs from the Winter Solstice and gave them Christian meanings, like Holly, Mistletoe and even Christmas Carols!

-St Augustine was the person who really started Christmas in the UK by introducing Christianity in the 6th century.
-He came from countries that used the Roman Calendar, so western countries celebrate Christmas on the 25th December.
+St Augustine of Canterbury was the person who probably started the widespread celebration of Christmas in large parts of England by introducing Christianity to the regions run by the Anglo-Saxons in the 6th century (other Celtic parts of Britain were already Christian but there aren't many documents about if or how they celebrated the birth of Jesus).
+St Augustine of Canterbury was sent by Pope Gregory the Great in Rome and that church used the Roman Calendar, so western countries celebrate Christmas on the 25th December.
 Then people from Britain and Western Europe took Christmas on the 25th December all over the world!

 So when was Jesus Born?